 What is Degenerative Disc Disease?

 There are many causes of Degenerative Disc Disease.
 In young and healthy people, spinal discs provide height between the vertebra and allow us to bend, flex, and twist our spine.
 Our discs act like shock absorbers between our spinal bones and help us stay flexible.
-Some healthcare professionals argue that degenerative disc disease is part of the aging process.
+Some healthcare professionals argue that degenerative disc disease and a reverse cervical curve are part of the aging process.
 We disagree.
 We have seen young people with “old looking” spines and older adults with “young looking” spines.
 Regardless of age, when degeneration sets in, our spinal discs shrink, become brittle and lose their integrity and begin to bulge or there’s disc herniation.

 The amount of trauma our spine has received throughout life shows up as wear and tear on our spines.
 In some cases of disc degeneration, the disc space becomes so compromised that the face joints of the vertebra rub against each other causing extreme pain.
 Spinal stiffness is also a common symptom of degeneration, especially in the morning or after being in the same position for an extended period of time.
 Unlike other body tissues, there is very little blood supply to the disc making it difficult for the body to repair the disc on its own.